Everyone loves to have bread, but sometimes it’s hard to keep it in your house because it seems to go stale fast.

 Have you ever bought a loaf of bread and had it go stale before you’ve had the chance to finish it all?
 This happens to a lot of people and it can actually be a pretty frustrating thing.

-Why does bread go stale in the first place?
-What can be done to keep bread from going stale so fast?
+Why does bread go stale in the first place, and what can be done to prevent it from happening?

 The Science Behind Bread Going Stale

 The science behind bread going stale isn’t too hard to wrap your head around.
 When bread is kept in a cooler environment, it’s going to go through retrogradation faster.
 Bread has a lot of starch in it and this means that more crystals are going to form in bread that will make it become stale fast.

 Bread isn’t the same as many other foods where you will be able to keep it fresh for longer periods of time by refrigerating it.
 It will actually go stale faster if you choose to keep bread in a refrigerator or another part of your home that gets particularly cold.
 This can be a bit annoying, but it is what it is for the most part.

 When these crystals start to form in your bread, it’s going to make the bread become harder and more difficult to eat.
 The edges of your bread might be a lot harder than usual and parts of it might even start to become crunchy.

 Needless to say, eating stale bread is not all that pleasant and most people will just throw it out at this point.

 Bread will also go stale when kept in a room-temperature environment or hot environment.
 When your bread has been exposed to the air, the process of it beginning to rot will begin.

 It’s only going to be a matter of time before the bread will become stale even under the best conditions.